BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 Can we bring their humanistic viewpoint in line with Luhmann's theory?
 That would be nice but probably not in the spirit of the author.
 While both views address the organization of society, Maturana and Varela focus on an ideal in which society exists for the benefit of individuals, whereas Luhmann's theory suggests that society, as a system, operates independently of individual well-being.
-We could evaluate societies (accroos time and space) according to the degree they served individual well-being and then learn from the lessons to irritate our society in such a way that it becomes more *functional*, in Maturana and Varela sense of the word.
+We could evaluate societies (across time and space) according to the degree they served individual well-being and then learn from the lessons to irritate our society in such a way that it becomes more *functional*, in Maturana's and Varela's sense of the word.
 However, operationalizing this perspective would face challenges within Luhmann's framework.

 As a scientific theory communicated by the science system, it is a theory of society that society produces about itself---a quintessential example of second-order observation.